Typing

 The array composing the arguments of the command.

-Client IP address and port
+Client IP address:port

-client_name: str#
+client_name: StringT

 Client name

-class LCSMatch(first: Tuple[int, int], second: Tuple[int, int], length: int | None)[source]#
+class LCSMatch(first: tuple[int, int], second: tuple[int, int], length: int | None)[source]

 Bases: NamedTuple